 About Apsley House

-Apsley House was the home of one of Britain’s most heroic figures, Arthur Wellesley better known as the Duke of Wellington.
+Apsley House was the home of one of Britain’s most heroic figures, Arthur Wellesley, better known as the Duke of Wellington.
 In fact, Wellington lived there following his most famous victory, that over Napoleon at the Battle of Waterloo in 1815.

 Named after the Baron Apsley, who originally built it in the 1770s, Apsley House came to be owned by the Wellesley family in 1807.
 The Wellesleys extended and altered Apsley House, transforming it into the building we see today.

 Now managed by the English Heritage, Apsley House has a range of worthwhile things to see, such as its remarkable regency interiors and exhibits relating to the Duke of Wellington.
-There are many things at Apsley House which belonged to the Duke, including his impressive art collection of paintings and sculpture.
+Many things belonging to the Duke are currently on display, including memorabilia such as medals and shields, alongside his impressive art collection of paintings and sculpture.